diegoaaron/diegoaaron/README.md

 - 👋 Hi, I’m Diego Aarón
-- 🌱 I’m currently learning PL/SQL
+- 🌱 I’m currently learning Python & Solidity

 <!---
 diegoaaron/diegoaaron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.